Haikalwelp/devops-training/README.md

 2. **Install dependencies:** Uses `npm install` to install the project's dependencies.
 3. **Run tests:** Uses `npm test` to run the Jest tests.

 If all steps are successful, the pipeline will pass.
-If any step fails, the pipeline will fail, and you'll need to investigate and fix the issue.
+If any step fails, the pipeline will fail, and you'll need to investigate and fix the issu.